Bangladesh security forces fire bullets and sound grenades as protests over government jobs escalate

 “The internet shutdown makes matters worse.
 Local news sites are inaccessible, and people in the country are left incommunicado with the rest of the world all in the pretext of conducting sweeping operations by the state that have often resulted in serious human rights violations,” he added in an email.

-Bangladesh has previously shut down internet services in areas affected by protests, using it as a measure to suppress dissent by opposition parties, according to Access Now, an internet watchdog.
+Bangladesh has previously shut down internet services in areas affected by protests, using it as a measure to suppress dissent by opposition parties.
+Internet watchdog Access Now said it recorded three shutdowns in the country in 2023 - all of which overlapped with opposition rallies and were limited in scope to one city or district.
+That came after six shutdowns in 2022.

 CIVICUS, a nonprofit that tracks civic freedoms around the world, last year downgraded Bangladesh to “closed,” the worst rating that it could assign, along with China and Venezuela, following a crackdown on the country’s opposition members and supporters ahead of its national election.